FutureMind/recycler-fast-scroll/README.md

-# recycler-fast-scroll
+# Recycler Bubble
 Provides fast scroll and section indexer for recycler view.
 Uses a different mechanism than similar libraries to provide smooth movement of scroller handle when scrolling the list.
 Can be used with vertical and horizontal RecyclerViews.
+You can style it or even use a custom layout and animations for your fast scroll handle and bubble.

 ![alt tag](http://i.imgur.com/Ugqhzud.gif)